 The truth is, many small business owners have, at one time or another, blurred the lines between “business” and “personal” expenses to try to save money on taxes.
 No one’s perfect.
 No one talks about it, or likes to admit it.

 But it’s too tempting.

 Charging a personal expense through the business means taking a deduction for it against income.
-And if our state and federal tax rates are somewhere between 20-30% combined, then effectively that could be like getting a 20-30% discount on those things purchased.
+And if our state and federal tax rates are somewhere between 20 to 30% combined, then effectively that could be like getting a 20 to 30% discount on those things purchased.
 It’s a perk of being a business owner, right?